-Figure 1.
-Outline of the current chemical engineering curriculum, organized into fundamentals, practice, and electives. courses taught outside of chemical engineering.
-Within one of the fundamental courses there may also be some exposure to industry-specific content, depending on how the particular instructor implements his or her course.
-Many of the more recently published textbooks also go to some lengths to include individual problems or case studies that draw from a wide range of industries.
+How do we currently educate a chemical engineer?
+The chemical engineering curriculum varies from place to place, but there is a general structure as shown in Figure 1.
+Industry-specific content is addressed in the practice courses (unit operations, design, controls) and is also addressed in the curriculum by the inclusion of elective courses that allow students to follow their interests.
+These elective courses, for example polymer engineering, environmental engineering, business, biochemistry, bioprocess engineering, etc., are sometimes offered from within the chemical engineering department, but will often include courses taught outside of chemical engineering.
+Within the fundamental courses there may also be some exposure to industry-specific content depending on how the particular instructor implements his or her course.
+Many of the more recently published textbooks have gone to some lengths to include individual problems or case studies that draw from a wide range of industries.
 Due to the emphasis of most textbooks, however, it is also possible (even probable) to complete an entire undergraduate chemical engineering degree without considering any chemical processes outside of the commodity-chemical or petroleum industries.

 What are the challenges and changes that must be addressed?
 If technology and society remained stagnant, no changes in an effective curriculum would be needed.
-Two questions should be asked, therefore:

-- Is our curriculum effective as is? - What changes in technology and in society have taken place, or are anticipated to take place, that might affect the chemical engineering curriculum?
+Two questions need to be raised, therefore: first, is our curriculum effective as is?; and second, what changes in technology and in society have taken place, or are anticipated to take place, that might affect the chemical engineering curriculum?

-To address the effectiveness of our curriculum, we need to assess the experiences of our students, our alumni, and their employers.
+To address the effectiveness of our curriculum, we need to assess the experiences of our students, alumni, and their employers.
 The good news is that chemical engineers are still in demand in industry, the current employment downturn not withstanding.
-Salaries for chemical engineers still top the list of engineering salaries, and employers have often shown a preference for classically trained chemical engineers over more specialized engineers (e.g., environmental, biomedical, materials) because of the versatility of the chemical engineers.
+Salaries for chemical engineers still top the list of engineering salaries, and employers have often shown a preference for classically trained chemical engineers over more specialized engineers (e.g. environmental, biomedical, materials) because of the versatility of the chemical engineers.

 There is room for improvement, however, as reflected in alumni surveys and in discussions with industrial advisors.
-At Michigan Technological University we have surveyed our alumni and industrial partners and some of the common concerns are given in Figure 2.
+At Michigan Technological University we have surveyed our alumni and industrial partners and some of the common concerns are given in Table 2.
 High on the list of comments is that alumni and industrial partners would like to see an increase in teamwork experience and an improvement in communication skills, critical-thinking skills, and learning skills in chemical engineering graduates.
-Richard Felder has reported similar responses from NC State alumni.^[2]
+In this journal Richard Felder reported similar responses from NC State alumni [2].

 Changes in technology and in society challenge the curriculum as well.
 New technologies, including biotechnology and nanoscale engineering, are a vibrant part of chemical engineering research and a potential source for growth in chemical engineering employment.
-Fundamental changes have also taken place at colleges and universities in the last twenty years.
-Research is now a central activity at most universities, and for public universities the proportion of support coming from state governments has fallen to an average of only 32% of total expenditures.^[3] The university degree has never been more popular, however-a fact that itself brings its own challenges since there are increasing numbers of underprepared students in need of remedial work and special attention.
-These changes at universities have been accompanied by double-digit tuition inflation, reflecting the broadened mission of the university and the decrease in state support for the universities' missions.
-Paradoxically, decreasing public funding for universities has been accompanied by calls for tuition controls, for sanctions for universities with poor four-year graduation rates, and for reduction or elimination of remedial programs.[4,5]
+Fundamental changes have also taken place at colleges and universities in the last 20 years: research is now a central activity at most universities, and for public universities the proportion of support coming from state governments has fallen to an average of 32% of total expenditures [3].
+The university degree has never been more popular, however, a fact that itself brings its own challenges since underprepared students are increasingly arriving at universities in need of remedial work and special attention.
+These changes at the universities have been accompanied by double-digit tuition inflation, reflecting the broadened mission of the university and the decrease in state support for the universities' missions.
+Paradoxically, decreasing public funding for universities has been accompanied by calls for tuition controls, for sanctions for universities with poor 4-year graduation rates, and for reduction or elimination of remedial programs [4,5].